 If one question ever strikes your mind, i.e., How old is my computer?
 The following post has all the possible ways on how to find that.

 Sometimes condition comes when you want to know the age of your computer.
 There might be various reason why you want to know that.
 Windows operating system is one of the best operating system available in the market.
 It has all the possible tools and utilities which users require while working on a machine running it.

 Similarly, it also tracks the date which tells when the manufacturer installed the operating system on the machine for the first time.
 The same date is also the date when you have purchased the computer using which you can quickly calculate computer age.
 But it only shows you the correct date if you have not performed the fresh installation of the operating system.
 But before moving forward must check this article if your CPU keeps restarting.

 How Old Is My Computer?

 In case, you have installed Windows operating system there are possible ways on how to find the age approximate age of the computer.

 So, without further delay why don’t you start reading about them:

 1. Date of Windows OS Installation

-If you have installed Windows operating system only for once, then finding the installation date will tell you estimated computer age.
+If you have installed Windows operating system only once, then finding the installation date will tell you the estimated computer age.
 To know

 1. Launch Command Prompt on your machine.

-2. In the window, you need to type following command and press enter.
+2. In the window, you need to type the following command:

-3. This will show you the list complete system information.
+3. This will show you the list of complete system information.
 You need to scroll down until you see the title which reads ‘Original Install Date.’

 This date is also telling you an approximate date of when you have purchased the computer.

-Note: This method does not work in most of the cases.
+Note: This method does not work in most of cases.
 Even it fails to tell the age of my laptop in my case.
 So, try the alternate method.

 2. Check Using BIOS Information